-It may seem odd to hear me say this but there are some seriously good reasons why people simply should not buy property.
+It may seem odd to hear me say this but there are some seriously good reasons not to buy a property.

-The guys talk through a number of reasons why you should not buy a property and I wholeheartedly agree with them all!
+The guys talk through a number of reasons not to buy a property and I wholeheartedly agree with them all!
 Most come down to false expectations, misconceptions and not fully appreciating the risks.

 1. Because you want to pay less tax.